mozilla/experiments-viewer/docs/api.md

 * `pop` (optional): A comma separated list of populations.
 If none provided, all populations will be returned.
 * `sg` (optional)`: A string that will filter the data by the provided subgroup.
-If non provided, all subgroups will be returned.
+If none provided, the "All" subgroup will be returned.

 Example output: